Update: Decommission of TLS v1.0 and v1.1 - Rackspace Customer Identity API Endpoint

 by Marc Nourani Director, Global Service Operations, Rackspace Technology

-On 07 September at 09:13 CDT, Rackspace successfully completed the test decommissioning of the TLS versions prior to 1.2 on the Customer Identity API endpoint: identity.api.rackspacecloud.com.
+On 21 September 2023, Rackspace successfully completed the decommissioning of the TLS versions prior to 1.2 on the Customer Identity API endpoint: identity.api.rackspacecloud.com.

 What is TLS?